Santhosh-Mani/Santhosh-Mani.github.io/README.md

 - Spearheaded the creation of a dynamic Power BI dashboard using Tableau for a computer hardware business facing market challenges
 - Implemented data analysis strategies resulting in a 10% cost savings of the total spend for the Sales Department.
 - Streamlined the workflow for Sales Analysts, eliminating manual data gathering and saving 20% of their business time, which was reinvested in value-added activities.

+### Marketing Campaign Analytics

+- Analyzed web traffic data including source, time spent on site, and bounce rate to optimize user experience and increase engagement, resulting in a 15% reduction in bounce rate.
+- Monitored and reported on social media metrics such as followers, likes, impressions, and reach to enhance engagement strategies, leading to a 20% increase in overall social media engagement.
+- Evaluated digital advertising metrics including impressions, clickthrough rate, cost per click, and lead generation to optimize ad spend, improving clickthrough rates by 25% and reducing cost per lead by 18%.
+- Conducted customer analytics to calculate Customer Lifetime Value (CLV) and acquisition cost, and performed revenue analytics to determine net profit and ROI, driving strategic decisions that increased overall ROI by 12%.

 ### Telecom Churn Analysis with AWS